Dry Ice Frequently Asked Questions

 What type of ice do you supply?

-We provide food grade 9mm pellets.
+We provide food grade 9mm pellets and also rice ice.
 We can offer customers blocks and slices, however we would require a minimum of 5 working days notice.

 Do you ship Frozen Goods?